cpp-best-practices/gui_starter_template/README.md

 ### Build using an alternate compiler

-If you need to use a compiler other than the system default, you will need to do two things:

-* Tell Conan which compiler to use, via the environment variables CC and CXX
+Conan and CMake use the environment variables CC and CXX to decide which compiler to use.
+If you don't set these variables yourself, the system default compiler will be used.
-* Tell CMake which compiler to use, via the CMake variables CMAKE_C_COMPILER and CMAKE_CXX_COMPILER

-Be aware that CMake will detect which compiler was used to build each of the Conan targets, and if it doesn't match CMAKE_C_COMPILER or CMAKE_CXX_COMPILER, the project will fail to build.
+Be aware that CMake will detect which compiler was used to build each of the Conan targets.
+If you build all of your Conan targets with one compiler, and then build your CMake targets with a different compiler, the project may fail to build.

 To build using clang, you can use these commands:

-    $ CC=clang CXX=clang++ ccmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..
+    $ CC=clang CXX=clang++ ccmake ..
     $ CC=clang CXX=clang++ cmake --build .

 ## Troubleshooting